ZNaddaf/Note.Taker/README.md

     API Routes

-"Application should allow users to view previously saved notes."
+- Application should allow users to view previously saved notes.
         * GET '/api/notes'
             - read 'db.json'
                 return all saved notes as JSON

-"Application should allow users to create and save notes."
+- Application should allow users to create and save notes.
         * POST '/api/notes'
             - recieve a new note to save on the request body
             - add it to 'db.json'
             - return new note to client

-"Application should allow users to delete previously saved notes."
+- Application should allow users to delete previously saved notes.
         * DELETE '/api/notes/:id'
             - recieve a query paramter containing the id of a note to delete.
                 > each note has a unique 'id' when saved